erikfriesen/sphinx-theme/test2/README.md

 # Slide Custom CSS example

-This is an example of how to add boundless branding to a sphinx using custom css rather than a theme.
+This is an example of how to add boundless slide branding to a sphinx using custom css in the project (rather than a theme).

 In `config.py`:
 ```